Login

 Friday: Gold Cup Day

-Friday is the closing day and the one most regulars build their week around.
+Friday is the closing day.
 The Gold Cup is the fourth and final championship of the meeting, after the Champion Hurdle on Tuesday, the Queen Mother Champion Chase on Wednesday and the Stayers' Hurdle on Thursday.
 It draws the largest field of championship-level horses and the deepest history.

 The Friday card carries the Triumph Hurdle (Grade 1, four-year-old juvenile hurdlers), the County Handicap Hurdle (handicap), the Albert Bartlett Novices' Hurdle (Grade 1, novice stayers), the St James's Place Festival Hunters' Chase (commonly called the Foxhunters', for amateur riders over the Gold Cup course and distance), the Mrs Paddy Power Mares' Chase, and the Martin Pipe Conditional Jockeys' Handicap Hurdle, which traditionally closes the Festival.